Business Immigration

 Here’s a comparison table to summarize the differences between these permits:

-Requirements Skilled Worker with Academic Degree Skilled Worker with Vocational Training Experienced Employee (IT/Non-IT) Lead Positions/Company Specialist
+Requirements Skilled Worker with Academic Degree Skilled Worker with Vocational Training Experienced Employee (IT / Non-IT) Lead Positions / Company Specialist

-Job contract / Offer Required Required Required Required
+Job Contract / Offer Required Required Required Required

-University/Training institution degree Required Required Not Required Not Required
+University / Training Institution Degree Required Required Not Required Not Required

-Federal Employment Agency approval Required Required Required Required
+Federal Employment Agency Approval Required Required Required Required

-Is family reunification possible?
-Possible Possible Possible Possible
+Family Reunification Possible Possible Possible Possible

-*length depends on employment agency approval, job contract, and passport validity
+*Length depends on employment agency approval, job contract, and passport validity

 Need this information in your email? read it for later, get information directly in your inbox